nathgrin/platformer_AI/README.md

 - [] game settings
 - [] more genetic variation e.g., by not picking simply top n
 - [] make checks for genetic diversity
+- [] better system for checks genetic diversity
 - [] check what happens if continue with different settings from file
 - [] throrough check jump mechanic..
 - [] move generate_ai_input to a better spot..
+- [] check if genome has already existed